Isle of Dogs, Tower Hamlets

 South-east of Millwall docks, a former silt tip was saved from development and converted to an urban park and city farm.
 Over to the west, a disused church became The Space, a performing arts and community centre.
 Elsewhere on the island, almost every available site was eventually pressed into the service of mammon.

-The northern part of the Isle of Dogs now bears more resemblance to the business district of a modern American city than to anywhere else in London, while the south is an amalgam of East End terraces and council flats and upmarket waterfront apartment complexes.
+The northern part of the Isle of Dogs now bears more resemblance to the business district of a modern American city than to anywhere else in London, while the south is an amalgam of East End terraces and council flats and upmarket waterfront apartment complexes, including those at Millwall dock, shown (together with a floating Chinese restaurant) in the photo at the top of this article.

 In 1598 Thomas Nashe and Ben Jonson wrote a seditious play called The Isle of Dogs – but the title may have been a sardonic reference to the whole island of Britain.